zwhua888/qian256.github.io/_posts/2017-04-03-comparison-of-hmds.md

 ---

-I have worked with many augmented reality platforms, especially [head-mounted displays (HMD)](https://en.wikipedia.org/wiki/Head-mounted_display).
+I have worked with many augmented reality platforms, especially [Head-Mounted Displays (HMD)](https://en.wikipedia.org/wiki/Head-mounted_display).

-In this post, I would like to share my experiment of developing or playing with these devices.
-Hopefully, this will help you to make the correct decision about what HMD to choose for your augmented reality application.
+In this post, I would like to share my experience of developing or playing with these devices.
+Hopefully, this will help you to make the correct decision about which HMD to choose for your specific application.

-### List of Devices
+### Table of Content

 - Epson Moverio BT-200
 - Epson Moverio BT-300